Essay on the Central America War

 HONDURAS – AFEM, NDSM & CACM (1981 – 1992)

 At least seventy U.S. military members were killed in Honduras or were based in Honduras during the Central America War from 1981 to 1992, which is more than all U.S. troops killed during the Panama Invasion, the Grenada Rescue and the El Salvadoran civil war combined and all of these operations are recognized as combat; except Honduras.
 More than 300 military members were killed during the Central America War total.
-Of the twenty-two listed in the Defense Casualty Analysis System (DCAS) as killed in El Salvador during the Central America War period, at least twelve were actually based in Honduras conducting combat missions into El Salvador proving the combat nature of these deployments to Honduras.
+Of the twenty-two listed in the Defense Casualty Analysis System (DCAS) as killed in El Salvador during the Central America War period, as many as twelve were actually based in Honduras conducting combat missions into El Salvador proving the combat nature of these deployments to Honduras.

 The Honduran deployments during the Central America War collectively remain the only U.S. operations during the conflicts of the ‘Decade That Ended Soviet Communism’ where U.S. troops have not received a Campaign or Expeditionary Medal, or other combat honors and recognition.